 The average hourly wind speed in Las Vegas experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 4.0 months, from March 12 to July 10, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is April 25, with an average hourly wind speed of 9.2 miles per hour.
+The windier part of the year lasts for 4.0 months, from March 13 to July 11, with average wind speeds of more than 8.1 miles per hour.
+The windiest month of the year in Las Vegas is April, with an average hourly wind speed of 9.1 miles per hour.

-The calmer time of year lasts for 8.0 months, from July 10 to March 12.
-The calmest day of the year is August 27, with an average hourly wind speed of 7.0 miles per hour.
+The calmer time of year lasts for 8.0 months, from July 11 to March 13.
+The calmest month of the year in Las Vegas is September, with an average hourly wind speed of 7.1 miles per hour.